wilmanconde2/wilmanconde2/README.md

 ## **Hi there 👋**

-🧔 I´m a full stack junior developer from Colombia.
+🧔 I´m a full stack junior developer from Cali - Colombia.
 I mainly code in Javascript, but always learning all I can.
 Deeply interested in software architecture, clean code, DevOps, and project maintainability.

 ## **A little about me**